Reception and Year 3 offer day 16 April 2025 - frequently asked questions

 How do I accept the school offered?

-Your first offer is accepted automatically.
+The offer made on 16 April is accepted automatically.
 If you are happy with your offer you do not need to take any action.
 Your allocated school will send you a pack in due course - usually this is in the period of May-July.
 Please do not contact schools.
 If you are offered a place from the waiting list, please email admissions@southend.gov.uk to accept your new offer.

 How do I refuse the school offered?